Jaebjoo/studio/InputBindings.md

 https://docs.microsoft.com/en-au/learn/modules/chain-azure-functions-data-using-bindings/5-read-data-with-input-bindings-portal-lab?pivots=javascript

+**Input binding is a connection from a Source such as a blob storage, Azure DB, Mobile Apps, Table storage.**

+In this demo, the function app will take data from Azure DB.

+The following are the steps taken to create a Azure Cosmos DB Account.

 ![Image](images\Read data with input bindings\Screen Shot 2021-02-15 at 10.22.55 PM.png "Image")

 ![Image](images\Read data with input bindings\Screen Shot 2021-02-15 at 10.24.21 PM.png "Image")